 During this process numerous data processing techniques were incorporated, and a sliding window approach was utilized to feed data into the deep learning algorithms.
 Even during the time, the current thesis is being written, new deep learning models that are faster and more efficient are being introduced which could potentially pave way for improved solar forecasting models for EMS applications and others.
-Despite the accuracy being satisfactory with the current models, an increase in the horizon of forecasting the leads to deep learning models becoming less accurate.
-Hence, there is an imperative to explore appropriate models for the higher time horizons.
+Despite the accuracy being satisfactory with the current models, an increase in the horizon of forecasting the leads to deep learning models for the higher time horizons.
 There are also other data processing techniques to be considered such as clustering, principal component analysis and frequency-based transforms of the input data.
 All of which could be considered as a part of the future investigation.